earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ### Adding a Helpful `__repr__`

-Let’s add a `__repr__` method that returns a string containing the values of the instance attributes:
+Let's add a `__repr__` method that returns a string containing the values of the instance attributes:

 ~~~{.python caption="main.py"}
     def __repr__(self):